This blog covers

 Let's focus on the maintenance task involved in Case #1, as described above.

-You have a large table that is growing on one end and being pruned on the other.
+You have a large table that is growing on one end and being purged on the other.
 Examples include news, logs, and other transient information.
 PARTITION BY RANGE is an excellent vehicle for such a table.

 ⚈ DROP PARTITION is much faster than DELETE.
 (This is the big reason for doing this flavor of partitioning.)